 There's nothing wrong with smoothies.
-We love those too, but there's just something about juice that keeps us making it daily and enjoying the entire process.
+We love those too, and we even have a separate site dedicated to smoothie recipes.
 This isn't a battle of "what's better?
 Juice or smoothies?", it's a battle of "what do you like best?"

 My friend said juicing isn't healthy because you don't get any fiber.

 Fiber is what helps move food through the digestive system, but it's not digested.
 There's two types of fiber: 'soluble' and 'insoluble'.

 When you juice, the pulp you see in the 'pulp bin' is mostly the insoluble fiber.